The name and address of the landlord

 The landlord must also observe your right to 'quiet enjoyment'.
 This means that your landlord must allow you to live in the house without unnecessary interference.

 The landlord must also ensure the house is safe, by following gas safety regulations and furniture fire safety regulations.
 There are additional requirements for smoke and carbon monoxide detectors, which vary depending on the house.
 You can read more about their safety obligations on the Government's website.

 You are required to let the landlord (or anyone authorised by them) into the property at reasonable hours but they have to ask your permission first.
 The landlord must give you 24 hours written notice that they require access, unless it is an emergency.

 Any charges should be to compensate the landlord, not to punish you - most tenancy agreements will mention charges that are 'reasonably incurred'.

 Since the Tenant Fees Act 2019 landlords are now restricted in what they can charge so there should no longer be fixed charges, such as for sending letters, except in specific circumstances.
 However, the tenancy agreement can list the likely cost that will be incurred to give you an idea of how much you could be charged.
-You can read about what can and can't be charged on our page here.
+You can read about what can and can't be charged in the Tenant Fees section below.